dev-PB/JPong/README.md

 A simple Pong game made in Java.<br/>
 _Ryan W, 2019._

-## How to download
+## How to download & install
 1. Make sure you have [Java](https://www.java.com/download/) version 8 or newer installed.
 1. Go to the [releases](https://github.com/onlinePB/JPong/releases) section on GitHub.
-    1. Download the latest release
+    1. Download the latest release.
-1. Run JPong.jar
+1. Run JPong.jar to play the game.

 ## How to play
 * Player one (the red paddle)